benwzj/benwzj.github.io/_posts/2024-06-13-nextjs-auth.md

 #### auth.config.ts file
 Create an `auth.config.ts` file at the root of our project that exports an `authConfig` object.
 - you can Add the login pages option in this config file.
-- configure Protecting your routes with Next.js Middleware.
+- this is used to configure protecting your routes with Next.js Middleware.

+Basic logic is that
+1. setup `authorized` callback function inside `authConfig` object.
+2. `export authConfig` object.
+3. this `authConfig` object will be use in `middleware.ts`.

+> You don't have to use this way to setup auth in middleware.
+You can use next.js middleware.ts directly.

 #### API route
 Inside the App folder, create: